marcangelo1/Discord-Documentation/docs/Task1.md

 **4.** Give your server a name and click the "Create" button.

 ???
-Tip "Use a Descriptive Name"
+Tip "Use a descriptive name"

     Choose a name that reflects the purpose of your server.
 This helps people find and identify with your community.